Gradient steps to an ecology of mind

 • Policy gradient: learn from past successes (to repeat or mimic) and mistakes (to avoid).
 Require complete episodes to reveal the end accumulative reward per episode

-This is the first time I have heard of policy gradient as utilitarianism versus Q learning as virtue ethics.
+This is the first time I have heard of policy gradient as utilitarianism, contrasted with Q learning as virtue ethics.

 Acemoglu, and Ozdaglar.
 2011.
 Opinion Dynamics and Learning in Social Networks.”
 Dynamic Games and Applications.